 Sadly, in 2007, the automaker decided to drop the brand and replace it with the lamer R-Design label the following year.
 R-Design is essentially a range of styling and accessories upgrades for Volvo’s cars.

 Part of the reason for the demise of the R performance range was the distorted image of Volvo as a performance brand.
 Unfortunately, the bulk of Volvo’s customers are not interested in performance cars and sports enthusiasts aren’t usually inclined to test drive a Volvo when buying a car.

 Not surprisingly, Volvo sold less than a third of its R performance range of cars than it had hoped.

-The PCP vehicle was based on the Volvo C30 hatchback, a car that Polestar has raced with in various motorsports events, and it featured a 399 horsepower version of Volvo's turbocharged 2.5-liter T5 engine.
+The PCP vehicle is based on the Volvo C30 hatchback, a car that Polestar has raced with in various motorsports events, and it featured a 399-horsepower version of Volvo's turbocharged 2.5-liter T5 engine.

-According to a new report, Volvo is considering using the PCP label for a new performance division that would be for Volvo what AMG is for Mercedes-Benz or the M division is for BMW.
+According to the rumor mill, Volvo is considering using the PCP label for a new performance division that would be for Volvo what AMG is for Mercedes-Benz or the M division is for BMW.
 The cars would be limited edition performance models, with a C30 PCP to be launched initially, followed by performance enhanced versions of the rest of the Volvo lineup.